Renewable energy is created from natural sources that are unlimited or continually replenished, such as the sun, wind and water.

 Bioenergy isn’t as efficient a renewable source as hydro, wind, wave and solar.
 Much of the energy content of the fuel is lost in the process of burning it to generate electricity.

-Anaerobic digestion breaks down organic matter without oxygen.
+This breaks down organic matter without oxygen.
 The organic matter is often food waste or animal waste and is broken down in sealed tanks, producing biogas.

 Biogas is then used as fuel in a combined heat and power unit to generate electricity and heat.